pran-7-5/eco_style/README.md

 Women_specific
 --------------------------------------------------------------------------------------------
 ```
 Jewelry = gold, silver, diamond, sea shells, pearls(not compatible for everyone), rudraksha, wood,  feathers)  don't use plastic or other metal jewels.
+(Should be stored in automated bank locker nearest to the house, take out on occasions.)
 Avoid gem stones = there is math formula to calculate what is suitable to whom

 Makeup = Nail polish (ancient alta was used for nail polish, lipstick and blush) but are not available today in markets but can be homemade.